Skip to main content

 2 mentions Positive Neutral Negative

 The emotional response to the game is largely negative, with players expressing disappointment due to unpolished gameplay and frustrating mechanics that detract from the experience.
-While the novelty of the characters is appreciated, the overall execution leaves fans feeling let down and hoping for future improvements.
+While the novelty of the characters is appreciated, the overall execution leaves players feeling let down, suggesting that the game fails to meet expectations and lacks the fun factor necessary for enjoyment.
+Many hope for improvements in future updates, but currently, it feels like a missed opportunity.

 Buy RetroRealms Arcade